znuznu/groolkit/README.md

 Any type of grid.

 ### What is this callback thing ?
-The only thing required alongside the grid is a callback function in order to test the tile property of the grid.
-For example, `Groolkit` needs to know what cell in your array is block.
+The only thing required alongside the grid is a callback function in order to test the cell property of the grid.
+For example, `Groolkit` needs to know what cell in your array is a block in order to avoid it during a shortest path computation.

-`callbackBlock`: return true if the tile is a blocking one (a wall...)
+`callbackBlock`: return true if the cell is a blocking one (a wall...)
-`callbackLight`: return true if the light doesn't passes through `callbackFill`: return true if the tile is a target to fill
+`callbackLight`: return true if the light doesn't passes through `callbackFill`: return true if the cell is a target to fill

 ### What is this grid below ?